Find some general questions with answers and tips to our bread baking mixes and their handling. Questions to the shipping process are answered here.

 Are all necessary ingredients included?

-Yes, all dry ingredients are perfectly pre-measured and included.
+Yes, all dry ingredients are perfectly pre-measured, so our bread mixes are ready-to-use.

 Do I need additional ingredients for making your bread?